okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 You need VM to run all this.

+To run a cluster, just run `minikube start`.

 ### Running on AWS

 Until EKS comes out, we can spin up a Kubernetes cluster using KOPS.